 This EU Creative Europe funded project aims to help museums increase their impact on and service to society.
 MOI will help museums to develop their capacity to meet the demands of a changing, more diverse, increasingly digital and ageing society.
 NEMO is one of 11 project partners.
-The Finnish Heritage Agency is leading the project, which is due to start in December 2019.
+The Finnish Heritage Agency is leading the project, which will be launched in January 2020.

 This EU Horizon 2020 funded project wants project partners to empower policy makers and decision makers in the Cultural and Creative Industries (CCI) to fully understand the social and economic impact of digitalisation in their sectors and address the need for innovative (re)use of cultural assets.

 This project aims to contribute to the development of the museum field in the South Caucasus region and to establish an International Training Programme (ITP) that will benefit museumers (museum personnel) in Georgia, Armenia and Azerbaijan.
 Be Museumer is funded by Creative Europe.

 About Be Museumers

 NEMO and ViMM – the Virtual Multimodal Museum Project – have signed an agreement to work together.
 ViMM is working towards defining and supporting high-quality policies, strategic decision making, the use of breakthrough technological developments and nurturing an evidence-based view of growth and development impacted by Digital Cultural Heritage.

 This project explores the variety of approaches, interactions and practices on intangible cultural heritage in museums in Belgium, the Netherlands, Switzerland, Italy and France.